kenneth-dizon/Cyclistic-Case-Study-Using-SQL-R-and-Tableau/README.md

 ## Data Preparation and Processing, SQL

 To access Cyclistic’s bike trip data, click [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 I downloaded all the zip files for the 2022 calendar year.
 Each file contained a CSV file that held the bike trip data for that month.
-Below for example was the folder for January.
+For reference, below is the folder for January.

 ![Screenshot 2023-08-14 223745](https://github.com/kenneth-dizon/Cyclistic-Data-Analytics/assets/141383645/03249e66-1228-4973-accc-296d08419707)

 I then moved each CSV file to another folder in my computer titled “Bike Trip Data 2022” for easy access.

-Considering that there are thousands of rows, SQL is an effective tool to clean and analyze the data.
-I am using Google’s BigQuery as my SQL workspace.

-I created a bucket titled bike_691 in Google Cloud Storage since most of the files are too big to upload to BigQuery directly.
+Next, I created a bucket titled bike_691 in Google Cloud Storage since most of the files are too big to upload to BigQuery directly.

 ![bucket](https://github.com/kenneth-dizon/Cyclistic-Data-Analytics/assets/141383645/5246edb8-1612-43eb-bbd6-2d5dda3ade02)

-I then moved each CSV file to another folder in my computer titled “Bike Trip Data 2022” for easy access.

-Considering that there are thousands of rows, SQL is an effective tool to clean and analyze the data.
-I am using Google’s BigQuery as my SQL workspace.

 Afterwards, I created a table for each file in Big Query titled by month.
 Once uploaded, I checked the schema of all the tables to ensure that the name and data type of each field were identical.